macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 - **`options.safelist`**

-  List of classes and Ti Elements that you want to keep regardless of the purge mode or whether or not they are included in your XML files.
+  List of classes and Ti Elements that you want to keep regardless of the purge mode or whether or not they are included in the XML files.

   If you need to keep a large list of classes and elements, you can create a CommonJS module with an array of all the styles and require it in `config.js` like this: